blokks/legacy-docs/src/content/custom-themes/basic-structure.md

 ![Options on desktop](images/custom-themes-basic-structure-desktop-05.jpg)

 If one of your schedule's dates is the same as today’s date, it's automatically selected.
-Also, the Time Indicator will then be visible and scrolled into view.
-That way, acts (speakers/talks/artists) that are currently performing will be shown when the schedule is opened.
+Also, the *Time Indicator* will then be visible and scrolled into view.
+That way, acts that are currently performing will be shown when the schedule is opened.
 You can [disable this]({{< relref "auto-scroll.md" >}}) by setting `data-autoscroll`.

-<span class='note'>Some components, for example, the *Dashboard* and *Time Indicator*, are only visible during the event and difficult to test or style.
-However, you can [enable them]({{< relref "testflight.md" >}}) anytime by setting `data-testflight`.</span>
+<span class='note'>Some components, like the *Dashboard* and *Time Indicator*, are only visible during the event and difficult to test.
+However, you can [enable them]({{< relref "testflight.md" >}}) at any time by setting `data-testflight`.</span>

 ## Dashboard
 During the event, the *Dashboard* component is shown on mobile devices.
-The component shows speakers or acts that are now active, and the ones that are coming up next.
+The component shows acts that are now active, and acts that are coming up next.

 <span class='note'>You can [disable the Dashboard]({{< relref "hide-components.md" >}}) by setting `data-hide-dashboard` to `true`.</span>